yousefabuz17/DataLoader/README.md

 ### Parameters:
   - `path` (str or Path): The path of the directory from which to load files.
-  - `directories` (Iterable): Additional directories to load files from, merging them with the specified path.
+  - `directories` (Iterable): An iterable of directories from which to all files.
   - `default_extensions` (Iterable): Default file extensions to be processed.
   - `full_posix` (bool): Indicates whether to display full POSIX paths.
   - `no_method` (bool): Indicates whether to skip loading method matching execution.